 Against this contention, the tribunal drew an inference that the squatters were in fact his relatives and that, it followed “such occupation was likely with the tenant’s permission”.

 “On balance, having regard to the evidence given on behalf of both parties, I am reasonably satisfied that the respondents knew of the occupation of the house by others after they left”.

-On that basis, Dzidic and Pase were held liable for the damage done and an order was made that they pay a total of $10,000 for the repairs.
+On that basis, Dalzielle and Paskin were held liable for the damage done and an order was made that they pay a total of $10,000 for the repairs.